Compare Popular Online Bachelors Programs

 Sometimes referred to as the Graduate Equivalency Degree or General Education Diploma, GED actually stands for General Educational Development.
 This is an exam that, if passed, proves that a high school level education has been achieved.
 This is typically most relevant to people who are close to finishing high school but are unable to graduate or must drop out.

-GEDs are recognized and accepted by approximately 97% of all United States colleges, universities, and employers.
+GEDs are recognized and accepted by approximately 98% of all United States colleges and universities includingpublic, private, and technical schools.
+However, you can't access the GED test everywhere.
 States that do not offer the GED include Indiana, Iowa, Louisiana, Maine, Missouri, Montana, New Hampshire, New York, Tennessee, and West Virginia.

 What is a GED and How Does it Work?